Introduction to Buddhism series

 Each subject includes an explanation of how to cultivate meditation to deepen our understanding of it.
 The practice of the path to enlightenment is life changing.

-Meditations in the Path to Enlightenment
+Meditations on the Path to Enlightenment

-Tuesdays from 11am-12 noon resuming 22 July
+Tuesdays from 11am-12 noon resuming 10 March 2026

 Join guided meditation sessions, ‘Meditations on the Path’, on Tuesdays from 11 am to 12 noon.

-Paul Sokolich introduces insightful meditations, drawing on meditations in the extraordinary text, ‘Meditations on the Path to Enlightenment’, by Geshe Loden.
+The sessions introduce insightful meditations, drawing on meditations in the extraordinary text, ‘Meditations on the Path to Enlightenment’, by Geshe Loden.
 Enter from the back of the temple.
 The session is followed by a cuppa and chat.

 About the classes